Bug out Bag: Crash course in building your ultimate bug out bag – Part 2

-- 1 x Reflective survival blanket
+- Reflective survival blanket.

-- Lightweight hiking tent
+- Lightweight hiking tent.

-- Hiking sleeping bag
+- Hiking sleeping bag.

-- Ground pad or Bedroll
+- Sleeping pad or Bedroll.

 In addition to the above, it is often suggested to add an extra poncho or survival blanket into the bag.
 These items are relatively cheap and light and can have multiple purposes.